owl-project/NVISII/examples/readme.md

 This example shows how to create a mesh using an external package (in this case, `open3d`) and render it with visii.
 This is the exact same scene as `4.load_obj_file.py`.

-## 17.alpha_transparency.py
+## 17.materials_visii_interactive.py
 Although not entirely realistic, alpha transparency is a useful feature for making objects "see-through" without necessarily bending rays due to refraction.
 This is commonly used to handle alpha cutouts (eg. for leaves) but is also used frequently when "visualizing" scientific data.
+You can also explore the different material propreties in visii and see how they affect the mesh.
 Here, we use PySide2 to demonstrate the difference between "alpha transparency" and "transmission.

 ## 18.materials.py
 An example showing the different materials and how they impact the mesh.